BruceUBC/Covid-visualization/README.md

 - How is the number of daily cases and deaths of China compared to the world?

 <br>

 ## Usage
+You can find the dashboard [here](https://covid-visuliazation-bruce.onrender.com/)

+The COVID Visualization app provides users with an interactive visualization of COVID-19 data for China.
+Upon opening the app, users will see two graphs: one showing the monthly number of new cases or deaths in China, and the other showing the trend of total COVID-19 vaccinations in China compared to the rest of the world.

+Users can interact with the app by selecting a date range from the dropdown menu and selecting a metric (total cases or total deaths) from another dropdown menu.
+The first graph will then update to show the monthly number of cases or deaths in China for the selected date range and metric.
+Users can use this graph to have a precise understanding of the trend of the pandemic in China.

+The second graph will show the trend of total COVID-19 vaccinations in China compared to the rest of the world.
+Users can hover over the line to see the exact number of vaccinations for each day.
+The plot also allows users to zoom in or out of the graph to get a closer or wider view of the vaccination trend.
+Users can also pan through the graph to view different sections of the trend over time.

 ## Contributing